binomialhq/poly/doc/SPECIFICATION.md

 and declares a symbol called `ASN.1`, discarding the quotes.

-Any reference to a Quoted Symbol must be provided exactly as the original declaration, including space.
+Any reference to a Quoted Symbol must be provided exactly as the original declaration, including Space.
 This means that Quoted Symbols may be hard to read, and thus their usage is discouraged, unless under extraordinary and justified circumstances.
 How to handle multi-line strings is an open issue.